Kirtishreg/Plant-Leaf-Disease-Detection-Using-Machine-Learning-/README.md

 ```bash
 python app.py
 ```
-Once the server is running, navigate to http://127.0.0.1:5000/ in your web browser to use the application.

 Prediction Workflow
 - **Upload an Image**: Use the web interface to upload an image of a plant leaf.